Asymptotics for the Late Arrivals Problem: Introduction

-The same problem was investigated also by Kendall in~\cite[pg.~12]{ken}, where he remarked the great importance of systems with arrivals like~\eqref{1}: `[...] perhaps too much attention has been paid to rather uninteresting variations on the fundamental Poisson stream.
-As soon as one considers variations dictated by the exigencies of the real world, rather than by the pursuit of mathematical elegance, severe difficulties are encountered; this is particularly well illustrated by the notoriously difficult problem of \emph{late arrivals}.'
-Kendall also provided the following elegant interpretation: if the random variables $\xi_i$ are non negative, then the process defined in~\eqref{1} is the output of the stationary $D/G/\infty$ queueing system; in particular, if the $\xi_i$'s are exponentially distributed then the process defined in~\eqref{1} is the output of the stationary $D/M/\infty$ queueing system.
+The same problem was investigated also by Kendall.
+In~\cite[page~11]{Kendall1964} he remarked the great importance of systems with arrivals like~\eqref{eq:eda1}: ``\textit{[...] perhaps too much attention has been paid to rather uninteresting variations on the fundamental Poisson stream.
+As soon as one considers variations dictated by the exigencies of the real world, rather than by the pursuit of mathematical elegance, severe difficulties are encountered; this is particularly well illustrated by the notoriously difficult problem of \emph{late arrivals}.}'' Kendall also provided the following elegant interpretation: if the random variables $\xi_i$ are non-negative then the process defined by~\eqref{eq:eda1} is the output of the stationary $D/G/\infty$ queueing system~\cite{Kendall1964}.
+In particular, if the random variables $\xi_i$ are exponentially distributed then $EDA/D/1$ can be viewed as a 2-stage tandem queueing network